apache/pulsar/site2/docs/functions-runtime.md

 - *Process*: Invoke functions in processes forked by Functions Worker.
 - *Kubernetes*: Submit functions as Kubernetes StatefulSets by Functions Worker.

+The differences of the thread and process modes are:
+- Thread mode: when a function runs in thread mode, it runs on the same Java virtual machine (JVM) with Functions worker.
+- Process mode: when a function runs in process mode, it runs on the same machine that Functions worker runs.

 ## Configure thread runtime
 It is easy to configure *Thread* runtime.
 In most cases, you do not need to configure anything.
 You can customize the thread group name with the following settings: